vavanv/mcp_server_client_boilerplate/mcp_client/README.md

 1. **"Disconnected" Status**

+   - Check if `VITE_PROXY_TARGET` is set correctly in `.env`
-   - Ensure MCP server is running on port 3100
+   - Ensure MCP server is running on the target URL
+   - Verify the target server is accessible (try opening in browser)
    - Check server logs for errors
-   - Verify database connection
+   - Verify database connection on the server
-   - Check if proxy configuration is working

 2. **"OpenAI Not Configured" Warning**